Director, The Tempest

 Biondello, Tailor / Miranda

 Anita Abdinezhad is elated to be making her New Swan Shakespeare Festival debut!
 In June, she graduated from UC Irvine and received her BA and BS in Drama and Public Health Sciences (respectively), with a minor in Anthropology.
 Some of her favorite roles she’s played at UCI have been Olivia, 12th Night, Speed in The Two Gentlemen of Verona, Hera in The Iliad, Patricia in Sight-Unseen, and Regina in Ghosts.
 She has also worked at regional theater companies including South Coast Repertory and OC-Centric New Play Festival.
-After Swan, Anita will be venturing to the University of Tennessee, Knoxville to pursue her MFA in Acting.

 Jacob Russell Ben-shmuel